Asquera/elasticsearch-workshop-book/src/queries/scoring.md

 ## Scoring

-Elasticsearch ranks search results by calculating a score for each matching document that depends on its indexed data & the particular query.
-The scores define the order in which results are returned.
+Elasticsearch ranks search results by calculating a score for each matching document.
+This score depends on the indexed data & the particular query.
+The calculated scores define the order in which the results are returned.
 The document with the highest score is returned first, the second highest scored is returned second, etc.

 > **❗️** The *score* defines the order in which results are ranked.
 The scores themselves have no application level meaning.
 Given a particular query the calculated scores specify the relation between documents only. **Different** queries may produce **different** scores.